Generative Engine Optimisation Agency: Why Earned Media Wins AI Visibility

 What an earned-media-first GEO agency does differently

-Prohibition is a PR agency first.
-Getting brands talked about in the places that matter, from the trade press to the nationals to broadcast, is what we do, and what our founder has spent 28 years in PR perfecting.
-Generative engine optimisation, the way we run it, is that same muscle pointed at a new target.
-The AI answer.
+Prohibition is a PR agency first and foremost.
+Getting brands talked about in the right way, in the places that matter, from the trade press to the nationals to broadcast, is what we do, and what our founders have spent a combined 50+ years in PR perfecting.
+Generative engine optimisation, the way we run it, is that same muscle pointed at a new target – the AI answer.

 We are not an SEO shop that bolted PR onto the back of a service deck.
 We are the other way round, and for this particular problem the origin story matters, because the thing that moves AI visibility is the thing we were built to do.